dacr/zwords/static-user-interfaces-prompt/README.md

 for big display size, playground background box is not big enough to contain all the keys of the keyboard, some keys are partially hidden.

+the width of the bounded box behind the game play is not wide enough to contain all the keys of the keyboard, fix that.

+the keyboard still overlaps the white rounded box on the left and on the right

 ## 2025-05-28